walterisbrown/addisoncountyfielddays/content/exhibits/Home_and_Garden_Departments.md

 1. People’s Choice Award-Photography
     - All ages $25

-In addition, Woody Jackson, Judith Larson, Helen Freismuth, Phyllis Romine, and one anonymous donor have helped underwrite prizes.
+In addition, Woody Jackson, Judith Larson, Helen Freismuth, and one anonymous donor have helped underwrite prizes.

 # FLOWER SHOW